ashwinibadiger006-star/Registration-page/README.md

-# login-registration-page
+# Registration-page
-"My first attempt at building a basic login and registration page"
+"My first attempt at building a basic registration page"